 DEVE Meeting 3 September: post-2015, Gaza, Iraq, Ebola and Budget

-The Development committee’s first meeting after the summer recesses will take place on Wednesday 3 September 2014.
-MEPs will vote on 2015 EU budget lines for development and humanitarian aid.
-In the morning, Members will discuss the humanitarian crisis in Gaza and the sustainable development goals replacing the MDGs after 2015.
-The afternoon will be devoted to the budget and an encounter with Humanitarian Aid Commissioner Georgieva, focussing on crises in the Central African Republic, Iraq, South Sudan, Syria and Ukraine, and the Ebola outbreak in Western Africa.
+During the Development committee’s first meeting after the summer recesses on 3 September MEPs voted on amendments to the budget lines for development and humanitarian aid within the 2015 EU budget, resulting in a recommendation to reinstate the figures proposed by the Commission for all lines except the Emergency Aid Reserve which the Committee believes should be increased.
+In the morning, Members exchanged on the humanitarian crisis in Gaza and the sustainable development goals replacing the MDGs after 2015.
+The afternoon was dominated by an encounter with Humanitarian Aid Commissioner Georgieva, focussing on crises in the Central African Republic, Iraq, South Sudan, Syria and Ukraine, and the Ebola outbreak in Western Africa.

 Constitutive Meeting elects Linda McAvan as DEVE Chair

 On 7 July the newly constituted Committee on Development (DEVE) elected Linda McAvan (Socialists and Democrats, UK) as Chair by acclamation.
 In addition to the Chair, the committee Bureau will be composed of Maurice Ponga (EPP, France) as 1st Vice Chair, Paavo Väyrynen (ALDE, Finland) as 2nd Vice Chair as well as Kostas Chrysogonos (GUE, Greece) and Nirj Deva (ECR, UK) as 3rd and 4th Vice Chair respectively.
 The first business meeting of the committee will take place on 22 July.

 Latest DEVE studies: Political dialogue on human rights; Humanitarian aid

 Two studies commissioned by the Committee on Development have recently become available: